umccr/gen3-doc/user-guide/search-query.md

 ## Context

-In short, there are two persistence data store behind Gen3.
+In short, there are two major persistence data stores for querying submitted data in Gen3:
 1. Indexd database
 2. Graph metadata database

 Indexd responsible for file object data indexes (i.e. where data actually sit).
-Graph metadata responsible for all metadata for the submitted file object such as Clinical meta-info, Demographic, Sequencing information, and all other terms lookup and ontology.
+Graph metadata responsible for all metadata for the submitted file object such as Clinical meta-info, Demographic, Sequencing information, and all other terms and ontology.

 Hence, possible actions you can make are:
 1. Indexd query or GA4GH DRS query for globally unique identifier (GUID) of a file object